There are bound to be times in all relationships when a couple is out of synch in terms of sexual desire.

 To understand the difference between Scenario 1 and Scenario 2, it's important to explore attachment styles (see my article: How Your Attachment Style Affects Your Relationship).

-When Joan was growing up, her parents were nurturing and loving towards her.
-She grew up in a stable and secure home environment where she knew she was loved.
-She was closer to her father, who was especially loving.
-He often delighted in whatever she did, and she grew up feeling confident in herself.
-She developed a secure attachment style due to her loving and secure home.
+When Sam was growing up, his parents were nurturing and loving towards him.
+He grew up in a stable and secure home environment where he knew he was loved.
+He was closer to his father, who was especially loving.
+His father often delighted in whatever Sam did and Sam grew up feeling confident in himself.
+He developed a secure attachment style due to his loving and secure home.

-As a married woman, she knew she was attractive and desirable because she had grown up feeling loved and wanted.
-So, on those occasions when Ed was tired and not as sexually aroused as she was, she had enough confidence in herself not to personalize it.
-She understood it had nothing to do with her.
-She knew she was lovable and that Ed loved her.
+In his relationship with Ed, Sam knew he was attractive and desirable because he had grown up feeling loved and wanted.
+So, on those occasions when Ed didn't start out feeling as sexual until they began making love, Sam had enough confidence in himself not to personalize it.
+He understood it had nothing to do with him.
+He also knew he was lovable and that Ed loved him.

 Vignette 2: Sara